durr1602/gyoza/workflow/report/timepoints_plot.rst

 Here, we show an example of correlation between output time points for a single replicate.
 Diagonal plots show the distribution of values according to the confidence score (which informs on the read count in the input).
-If you ran the workflow on the toy dataset, or if your dataset does not contain more than 1 output time point, the figure should consist of a single diagonal (density) plot.
+If the reported dataset does not contain more than 1 output time point, the figure should consist of a single diagonal (density) plot.